Environmental issues in Australia: Native fauna

 Over a hundred species of fauna are currently under serious threat of extinction.
 The plight of some of these species receives more attention than others and recently the focus of many conservation organisations has been the critically endangered northern hairy-nosed wombat, the endangered Tasmanian devil, northern tiger quoll, south eastern red-tailed black cockatoo, southern cassowary, Tasmanian wedge-tailed eagle, Leadbeater's possum and southern corroboree frog.

 Australia has a poor record of conservation of native fauna.
-The extinction of Australian megafauna is attributed to the arrival of humans and since European settlement, 23 birds, 4 frogs, and 27 mammal species are also known to have become extinct.
+The extinction of Australian megafauna is partially attributed to the arrival of humans and since European settlement, 23 birds, 4 frogs, and 27 mammal species are also known to have become extinct.

 Marine conservation

 One of the notable issues with marine conservation in Australia is the protection of the Great Barrier Reef.
 The Great Barrier Reef's environmental pressures include water quality from runoff, climate change and mass coral bleaching, cyclic outbreaks of the crown-of-thorns starfish, overfishing, and shipping accidents.
 The government of Queensland currently kills sharks in the Great Barrier Reef using drum lines, causing damage to the marine ecosystem.

-In 2021 Australia announced the creation of 2 national marine parks in size of 740,000 square kilometers.
+In 2021 Australia announced the creation of 2 national marine parks in size of 740,000 square kilometres.
 With those parks 45% of the Australian marine territory will be protected.